LuchAndroid/CounterApp/README.md

-# Counter App
+# Counter Android App

+This app is made using Android Studio.
-This is an Android app.
+This is just a simple Counter app.
+It increments by 1 and decrements by 1.